National Quality Standard

 |QA6||Collaborative partnerships with families and communities|

-- Teachers and educators have knowledge of the cultural histories of art materials and connect them with place
+- gain knowledge of the cultural histories of art materials and connect them with place

-- Teachers and educators value their own learning and collective learning in the context of relationships rather than skill alone
+- value their own and collective learning through relationships rather than skill alone

-- Teachers and educators become worldly with theory and practice in planning for and practicing the arts
+- understand theory and practice in planning for and practising the arts.

 Duration: 2 hours 30 minutes